mercanca/spart/README.md

 I wrote a command, I hope you will find it useful.

 ## Usage
-The spart command does not have any parameters.:
+The spart command does have only  -m  parameter.:

 ```
 $ spart